 *Jay Saunders Redding was born on this date in 1906.
 He was a Black professor of English, an author, and a literary critic.

-From Wilmington, Delaware, he was the third of seven children growing up in a predominantly white middle-class neighborhood.
-Redding went to Howard High School, doing extremely well in journalism, debate, basketball, drama, and speech.
+He was the third of seven children from Wilmington, Delaware, growing up in a predominantly white middle-class neighborhood.
+Redding attended Howard High School, doing extremely well in journalism, debate, basketball, drama, and speech.
 His mother died at this time, and after graduating, he went to college in Pennsylvania.

-In 1954 he wrote An American in India after a State Department assignment in that country.
+In 1954 he wrote An American in India after a State Department assignment.
 Redding became a professor of American history and civilization at George Washington University in 1969.
 From 1971 until his retirement in 1975, he was an Ernest I. White Professor of American Studies and Humane Letters at Cornell University.
-He was a member of the Board of Fellows of Brown University from 1969 to 1981.
+He was a Board of Fellows of Brown University member from 1969 to 1981.

 The New York Times called him "probably the most eminent Negro writer of nonfiction in the country."
-J. Saunders Redding died on March 2, 1988, in Ithaca, New York.
+J. Saunders Redding died in Ithaca, New York, on March 2, 1988.